 - Recommend the expulsion of the member, volunteer or official from activities and membership on a permanent basis.

-- When deciding on a suitable resolution, and considering disciplinary action under Section 13 above, the panel should refer to the record of complaints held by the secretary and consider if previous sanctions warrant more severe sanction in the matter under consideration.
+- When deciding on a suitable resolution, and considering disciplinary action under Section 17 above, the panel should refer to the record of complaints held by the Club Secretary and consider if previous sanctions warrant more severe sanction in the matter under consideration.

-- The panel will communicate their detailed decision to the Management Committee, the complainant and the person about whom the complaint was made, immediately following the panel’s agreement of that decision.
+- The panel will communicate their detailed decision to the MC and the person about whom the complaint was made immediately following the panel’s agreement of that decision.

-- If the panel has recommended the expulsion of a member, volunteer or official from activities and membership on a permanent basis, the Management Committee must consider the recommendation, and decide whether they wish to action it.
+- If the panel has recommended the expulsion of a member, volunteer or official from activities and membership on a permanent basis, the MC must consider the recommendation, and decide whether they wish to action it.

 - Before a decision is made to action a recommendation for permanent expulsion, the complaint must be referred to Triathlon England.

-- Once the decision has been communicated, any person who has been issued a sanction by the panel under Section 13 will have 14 days to lodge an appeal with the Management Committee.
+- Once any disciplinary decision has been communicated, any person who has been issued a sanction by the panel under Section 17 will have 14 days to lodge an appeal with the MC.

 - The appeal panel will have 14 days to decide whether to uphold the sanction.